 County Armagh is the smallest county in Northern Ireland but that doesn’t mean it should be overlooked.
 The County has an amazing personality and charm that will capture you from the moment you get there.
 It provides a rich history and is full of great treasures for tourists to enjoy.

 1. Ring of Gullion

 You can’t miss the opportunity to visit Northern Ireland and not check out the Ring of Gullion in Armagh.
 It is considered an Area of Outstanding Beauty due to its unique geological landscape.
 It is also believed to be the first ring dyke in the world to be geologically mapped.

-The Ring of Gullion is filled with history, culture and beauty that has attracted geologist from all around the world.
+The Ring of Gullion is filled with history, culture and beauty that has attracted geologists from all around the world.
 The unique ring dyke formation has puzzled and inspired many people over its time.
-It is one of those sites that you need to experience for yourself and immerse yourself into its surroundings.
+It is one of those sites that you need to experience for yourself and immerse yourself in its surroundings.

 2. Armagh Robinson Library